zenreach/rules_go/go/nogo.rst

 Writing and registering checks
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Checks are Go packages are register themselves with package `analysis`_.
+``nogo`` checks are Go packages are register themselves with package
-Each check is invoked once per Go package, and is provided the abstract
+`analysis`_.
+Each check is invoked once per Go package, and is provided the
-syntax trees (ASTs) and type information for that package.
+abstract syntax trees (ASTs) and type information for that package.
 For example:

 .. code:: go